Smart Phone Users-Tap the 3 lines directly below for the navigation/site menu.

 When released, Rose was added to a new group, Lovely Lady/Wedding/Sweetheart collection.
 It would seem the studio was conflicted over where she belonged.
 Two new bridal collections were in development, each released subsequently in the Fall of '87 and Spring of '88.
 Her size of 9" placed her in between these two.
 She was two short to be a Bridesmaid in the "Wedding Collection" and too tall to be in the Miniature Bridal collection.
 After bouncing her from one category to another over the next several price lists, Rose was reassigned to the Children to Cherish collection by 1993.
 She remained there through 1999.

 There are no known color or design variations for Young Rose.
-While a few individual pieces may appear to have slightly darker or lighter hair color this can be attributed to an individual artist's style or technique.
+While a few individual pieces may appear to have slightly darker or lighter hair color, this can be attributed to an individual artist's style or technique.
 Minor differences as such are not considered variations.

 The sculpture above was quite probably the prototype for Young Rose.
 She certainly looks more like a Bridesmaid.
 This unique piece was sold in the 2019 auction liquidating the studio's remaining back stock and archives.